tmax818/github-pull-request-basics/README.md

 ## Problem Statement

-The concept of a pull request is unique to Github--so don't feel nervous about not knowing what it is!
-Pull requests power the open source community.
+The concept of a pull request is unique to GitHub--so don't feel nervous about not knowing what it is!
+Pull requests power the communities of devevelopers who create and contribute to "open sourced" projects.
 Through this process, anyone can fork a repo, make changes and submit a pull request.
-Instead of the owner working on their codebase alone, _anyone_ can contribute: tests, documentation fixes, new features, layout, graphics, etc.
-How does this feature work?
+Instead of the owner working on their codebase alone, _anyone_ can contribute tests, documentation fixes, new features, layout, graphics, etc. How does this feature work?

 ## Objectives